-The Company has evaluated events which have occurred between September 27, 2020 and the date that the accompanying consolidated financial statements were issued, and has determined that there are no material subsequent events that require disclosure.
+The Company has evaluated all other events which have occurred between December 27, 2020 and the date that the accompanying consolidated financial statements were issued, and has determined that there are no other material subsequent events that require disclosure.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS